dialog-semiconductor/BLE_SDK6_examples/connectivity/hibernation_and_stateaware_hibernation/Readme.md

 ## Hibernation and State aware hibernation

 - This project starts with undirected connectable advertising

 - In between 2 advertising events extended sleep is applied

 - There is a maximum advertising period set

 - After the maximum advertising period is over, the device enters hibernation/state-aware hibernation mode

-- P0_5 (P2_5 on the DK Pro motherboard) is used to wake up the device from hibernation
+- P0_5 (J1 rail in DK Pro motherboard) is connected with P2_5 on J2 rail by using a GPIO breakout of the DK Pro motherboard.
+It is used to wake up the device from hibernation.

+  Either use a fly-wire from P0_5 to a ground GPIO to create a button press event; or;

+  Set a jumper in P0_5 in J1 rail and connect an end of a button at P2_5 and the other end to the ground (GND) to use a button to generate the button press event.

 - With respect to the state-aware hibernation, after the device enters the hibernation mode as explained above, external event via GPIO P0_5 (P2_5 on the motherboard) wakes up the device and DA14531 continues execution of application code from where it left before entering hibernation.